 With sunny climate and few rainy days, Hakuto, or White Peach, which is a specialty food of Okayama Prefecture, was discovered accidentally in 1899.
 The fruit with translucent white rind and flesh melts in the mouth.
 Shimizu Hakuto, a variety of Hakuto, is said to be the best of all the varieties, called "Queen of Peach".
 Peaches of Okayama Prefecture are grown with protective bags around the fruits after becoming the same size as ping pong balls.
 The bags protect them from rain, wind and garden pests.
 And then, they eventually become the same size as softballs and are harvested.
 Yellow peaches popular in Western countries are produced mainly for processing use in Japan.

 Cooling peaches in a refrigerator for a couple hours before eating is a key to deliciously eat them.
-Keeping them in a fridge for a long time spoil the flavor and the sweetness.
+Keeping them in a fridge for a long time spoils the flavor and the sweetness.
 Therefore, it is important to store them at a normal temperature unless you eat soon.

 Okayama Prefecture is the largest producer of white peach varieties whereas it is the sixth largest of all the peaches in Japan.
 Processed food of peaches is welcomed by tourists as souvenirs.
 Many kinds of peach products such as steamed peach-jam bun, peach vinegar, peach sake are sold at main stations and famous tourist spots.